Category: Note-taking apps

 Bear

-Notion fails first because the interface presents options unrelated to writing.
+Notion fails first because it breaks when the interface presents options unrelated to writing.

 Verdict